DragonsPlusMinecraft/origins-classes-forge/README.md

 # Origin: Classes (Forge)
-A unofficial Forge port for Origin: Classes
+A unofficial Forge port for [Origin: Classes](https://github.com/apace100/origins-classes) This mod depends on [Origins (Forge)](https://github.com/EdwinMindcraft/origins-forge), please have the proper version of that mod installed!

 ## Description
 This mod is an add-on to the Origins mod.
 In addition to choosing an origin, you now also choose a class.